openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

  The CCX Coach Dashboard
 ************************

-The CCX Coach Dashboard provides the tools for you to manage the CCX.
-The CCX Coach Dashboard contains four tabs, described in the following sections.
+The CCX coach Dashboard provides the tools for you to manage the CCX.
+The CCX coach Dashboard contains four tabs, described in the following sections.

 .. note::
-  CCX Coaches don't have the same level of access and control over content that course instructors have, and do not have access to the Instructor Dashboard.
+  CCX coaches don't have the same level of access and control over content that course instructors have, and do not have access to the Instructor Dashboard.

 ============